BUZZARDGTA/TRYHARD_GTA_Macros/README.md

   <img src="https://github.com/user-attachments/assets/0697b029-50cb-4b8a-bd07-691aecc8a0c2" alt="TRYHARD Macros" style="width: 35%;">
 </div>

+# Known Bug

+- I've noticed once that the script wonldn't work if the "Rockstar Games Launcher" window was opened.
+Try closing it, and everything should work fine.

 # Known Bugs (sorted by likelihood of fixing)

 - After restarting the game, the script ain't working anymore.